Marianne Moore Newsletter - Volume 2 Number 2 Fall 1978

 TO OUR READERS

 Upon the printed page,

 we have a record of it all . . .

 — Sea Unicorns and Land Unicorns

-We ask our readers to use printed page or word of mouth to tell other N1M aficionados about the Marianne Moo re Newsletter.
-Complimentary copies available upon request: MMN, 2010 DeLancey PI., Philadelphia, PA 19103.
+We ask our readers to use printed page or word of mouth to tell other MM aficionados about the Marianne Moore Newsletter.
+Complimentary copies available upon request: MMN, 2010 DeLancey Pl., Philadelphia, PA 19103.